CefasRepRes/agriforwards-summer-school-2022/01-fish-catcher/README.md

 prototype that can perform the operations necessary for fishing with a 'hook-and-line' tackle.
 (NB: To expedite the demonstration, plastic fish with magnets will be used in initial work).
 This proof-of-concept will be pesented at an investor event scheduled for Thursday evening.

-While the exact methodology of fishing still undecided, there are several key steps that the automated fisher must complete.
+While the exact methodology of fishing is still undecided, there are several key steps that the automated fisher must complete.
 These are:

 - Deployment of the fishing tackle.